Cambridge Home for the Aged and Infirm: Description and history

 The home was built in 1928 as a partial replacement for service that had previously been offered at the city's almshouse, and represents the first known instance of such a purpose-built facility in the state.
 The older facility had primarily been built to house able-bodied yet indigent people, and had been judged functionally obsolete as much as 15 years before this facility was built.
+The almshouse, known as Cambridge City Home, had been operating on this site since 1851, and suffered a fire in 1914 which damaged the building and killed three people.
 This facility was designed by Charles Reggio Greco, a local architect who had produced designs for other municipal facilities.
 It remained the city's primary support for its aged and infirm population until the advent of Medicare in the 1960s.
 It then underwent conversion to a nursing home, and was again adapted for use as an assisted living facility in 1984.